cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Describing Tasks

-In addition to describing the input and output files, you may optionally specify additional details about the task that will assist TaskVine in making good scheduling decisions.
+In addition to describing the input and output files, you may optionally specify additional details about the task that will assist taskvine in making good scheduling decisions.

 If you are able, describe the resources needed by each task (cores, gpus,